 We will always contact parents if we have a concern that a child or young person may have a special educational need.
-We work closely with children and young people with SEN and their parents to agree outcomes and how we will all work towards these, and then to review progress.
+We work closely with children and young people with SEND and their parents to agree outcomes and how we will all work towards these, and then to review progress.
 We do this by meeting with parents three times a year.

 The school newsletter provides information and services that can be accessed by parents/carers.

 Adapting the curriculum

 We offer a broad and balanced curriculum for all children and young people including those with SEND.
 Details are published on the school website.
 The way we adapt this for children with SEND and disabled children is set out in the School Accessibility Plan.
 You can read it on our school website.